epnasis/mig-cpuload/README.md

 ![Screenshot-with-instance-list](img/MIG-list.png)

 Click "Generate load" to create 100% utilization.
 Click "Stop load" to kill load at any time.
 Repeat for as many instances as you need in your testing scenario.
+You can also make instance unhealthy (disable health-checks) to trigger autohealing.

 ![Screenshot-with-instance-external-IP-http](img/Instance-HTTP.png)